Backlash (2023): Background

-The event was held at Coliseo de Puerto Rico José Miguel Agrelot in San Juan, Puerto Rico.
+The 18th Backlash was held at Coliseo de Puerto Rico José Miguel Agrelot in San Juan, Puerto Rico, which was WWE's first pay-per-view event to be held in Puerto Rico since New Year's Revolution in January 2005.

-Backlash is a recurring professional wrestling event that was established by WWE in 1999.
+Backlash is a recurring professional wrestling premium live event that was established by WWE in 1999.
 It was held annually from 1999 to 2009, but was then discontinued until it was reinstated in 2016 and has been held every year since, except in 2019.
+The event was originally broadcast exclusively via pay-per-view (PPV) before it also became available via livestreaming in 2016.
 The original concept of the event was based around the backlash from WWE's flagship event, WrestleMania.
 The events between 2016 and 2020 did not carry this theme; however, the 2021 event returned to this original concept and the event series was in turn rebranded as "WrestleMania Backlash".
 With the announcement of the 2023 event, the event reverted to its original name of Backlash while still maintaining its post-WrestleMania theme.

 Announced on March 8, 2023, the 18th Backlash featured backlash from WrestleMania 39.
 It was scheduled to take place on Saturday, May 6, 2023, at the Coliseo de Puerto Rico José Miguel Agrelot in San Juan, Puerto Rico, marking the first WWE event to be held in Puerto Rico since New Year's Revolution in January 2005, which was also at the same venue, and the second event overall to be held in the territory.
-The event featured wrestlers from the Raw and SmackDown brand divisions, and aired on pay-per-view (PPV) worldwide and was available to livestream on Peacock in the United States and the WWE Network in most international markets.
+The event featured wrestlers from the Raw and SmackDown brand divisions, and aired on PPV worldwide and via livestreaming on Peacock in the United States and the WWE Network in most international markets.
 It was also the first Backlash to livestream on Binge in Australia after the Australian version of the WWE Network merged under Foxtel's streaming service Binge in January.
 It was also announced that the May 5 episode of Friday Night SmackDown would air live from the same venue.
 Tickets for both events went on sale on March 21.

 It was initially announced that Grammy Award winning Puerto Rican rapper Bad Bunny would serve as the host of Backlash.
 He had previously performed his song, "Booker T", at the 2021 Royal Rumble, wrestled in a couple of matches, and also won the now-defunct WWE 24/7 Championship.
 However, it was later revealed that Bad Bunny would instead wrestle in a featured match at the event.
 Bad Bunny also hosted the Backlash press conference that was held on Friday, May 5 at 12 p.m.
 Eastern Time.